SanaeifarAli/SignUp/README.md

 ### Create a signup sheet **

 **Frontend**
-Add a custom page with the URL "http://localhost/signup" Create a form with 2 inputs, name and date
+- Add a custom page with the URL "http://localhost/signup"
+- Create a form with 2 inputs, name and date
-If the form is enabled, display the form. if it is disabled display an error message "Form not enabled"
+- If the form is enabled, display the form. if it is disabled display an error message "Form not enabled"

 **CRUD**
-The module should have collection, resource module, data module, and interfaces to those classes.
-Add API classes for the CRUD services
+- The module should have collection, resource module, data module, and interfaces to those classes Add API classes for the CRUD services

 **Admin**
-New menu item under the customer section New system config for enabled yes/no Admin grid to display all that have signed up (should be searchable by name and filterable by date)
+- New menu item under the customer section New system config for enabled yes/no
+- Admin grid to display all that have signed up (should be searchable by name and filterable by date)

 ## Setup